Submit a question to be answered at a meeting of Full Council

-Did you know you could submit a question to a meeting of full Council?
+Did you know that you can submit a question to a meeting of Full Council?
 Information on how to do this is shown on this page.

 Citizen Questions Session

-- The question session lasts for 30 minutes and is an opportunity at the beginning of each ordinary meeting of full Council for those who live or have a business address (but not employees of businesses) in the City to ask questions about the Council.
-It is a key part of the City Council’s commitment to openness and accessibility
+30 minutes is allocated at the beginning of each ordinary meeting of Full Council to receive petitions and respond to questions from citizens.
+It is a key part of the City Council’s commitment to openness and accessibility.

-- A few simple rules have been introduced to help the citizen question session run smoothly and these are explained in the next section
+A few simple rules exist to help the citizen question session run smoothly and these are explained in the following sections.

 Anyone who lives or has a business address (but not employees of businesses) within the Nottingham City boundary can ask a question.